What’s the Difference Between a Dental Hygienist and a Dental Assistant?

 Dental Assistants are responsible for most administrative duties in a dental office.
 These include creating and maintaining patient records, processing insurance information, scheduling appointments, answering phones, and ordering supplies.
 A Dental Hygienist also works with patients’ medical histories and examines radiographs, but they usually don’t work the front desk as a Dental Assistant does.

 Degree vs. Certificate

-To be a Dental Hygienist, you’ll need an associate’s degree from a Dental Hygiene school.
-This takes about two years to complete.
+To be a Dental Hygienist, you’ll need at least an associate’s degree from a Dental Hygiene program.
+This takes a minimum of two years to complete.
 You are also required to take a national board to obtain your license.
-All states require Hygienists to be licensed but exact licensure rules vary by each state.
+All states require Hygienists to be licensed, but exact licensure rules vary by each state.
 However, Dental Assistants don’t necessarily require a degree.
-You can instead complete certificate or diploma programs like the one at Pittsburgh Career Institute.
+You can instead complete a certificate or diploma program like the one at Pittsburgh Career Institute.
 Our Dental Assistant diploma program takes roughly 10 months to complete, though program lengths vary based on school and state requirements.

 Enroll in Our Dental Assistant Program!

 Become a crucial member of a health team!
 Our Dental Assistant program at Pittsburgh Career Institute can prepare you to work with patients and assist dentists with daily tasks.
 For information about applying, click here!
 Feel free to contact us with any additional questions.
 We’d love to hear from you!